bzqzhu/bzqzhu.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D. student in the Department of Industrial Engineering and Operations Research at Columbia University in the City of New York, where I am advised by Professor Agostino Capponi.
-My research interests include decentralized market design and financial technology.
+My research interests include decentralized market design and online platforms.
 Previously, I obtained a B.S. in Economics and Mathematics from Yale University, where I was advised on my senior thesis by Professor Xiaohong Chen.

 Email: bzz2101@columbia.edu